Navina-Murugadas/Psyliq/README.md

-# PYSLIQ DATA ANALYST INTERNSHIP PORTFOLIO
+# PYSLIQ DATA ANALYST INTERNSHIP
 Greetings!
 I'm Navina.M, and I am excited to share with you the projects I've actively contributed to during my internship as a Data Analyst at Pysliq.
 These projects showcase my hands-on experience in Data Analysis and visualization using Power BI.

 ## Overview of Projects